snkashis/android-docs/pages/map-sdk/tutorials/first-steps.md

 ### Creating your own styles

 You can create custom styles with [Mapbox Studio](https://www.mapbox.com/mapbox-studio/) and then add them to your app.
-To programmatically add one of your custom styles to your `mapboxMap`, head to your [styles page](https://www.mapbox.com/studio/styles/), copy your style's [style URL](https://www.mapbox.com/help/define-style-url/), and then add it to your `mapboxMap` object with `setStyleURL();`:
+To programmatically add one of your custom styles to your `mapboxMap`, head to your [styles page](https://www.mapbox.com/studio/styles/), copy your style's [style URL](https://www.mapbox.com/help/define-style-url/), and then add it to your `mapboxMap` object with `setStyleUrl();`:

 ```java
 mapboxMap.setStyleUrl("mapbox://styles/<your-account-name>/<your-style-ID>");